AM2iCo: Evaluating Word Meaning in Context across Low-Resource Languages with Adversarial Examples: Conclusion

 \section{Conclusion}

 We presented \resource, a large-scale and challenging multilingual benchmark for evaluating word meaning in context (WiC) across languages. \resource is constructed by leveraging multilingual Wikipedias, and subsequently validated by humans.
 It covers 15 typologically diverse languages and a vocabulary substantially larger than all previous WiC datasets.
-Thus, it provides more comprehensive and reliable quality estimates for multilingual encoders.
-Moreover, \resource includes adversarial examples whose solution requires genuine lexical understanding, as opposed to relying on spurious correlations from partial input.
-Finally, \resource offers the possibility to perform cross-lingual evaluation, pairing context between different languages, and with coverage of a wide range of language families, involving several scripts, we are able to explore the impact of language relatedness on model performance by performing transfer learning from multiple source languages.
-We established a series of baselines on \resource, based on SotA multilingual models, revealing that the task is far from being `solved' even with large training data.
+As such, it provides more comprehensive and reliable quality estimates for multilingual encoders.
+Moreover, \resource includes adversarial examples: resolving such examples requires genuine lexical understanding, as opposed to relying on spurious correlations from partial input.
+Finally, \resource offers the possibility to perform cross-lingual evaluation, pairing context between different languages.
+Moreover, we explored the impact of language relatedness on model performance by transferring knowledge from multiple source languages.
+We established a series of baselines on \resource, based on SotA multilingual models, revealing that the task is far from being `solved' even with abundant training data.
 All models struggle especially when transferring to distant and resource-lean target languages.
 We hope that \resource will guide and foster further research on effective representation learning across different languages.